steveshogren/hugo-blog/content/post/haskell-is-the-dark-souls-of-programming.md

 top = "yes"
 +++

-HUMOROUS POST AHEAD.
 Please don't hit me, Haskell does a great job of that already.

 I decided to start the next version of my safety score posts.
 This time, however, I decided to do it in Haskell.
 I love Haskell for the same reasons I